-BranchyNet~\citep{branchynet} is the first to explore the idea of early exits.
+BranchyNet~\cite{branchynet} is the first to explore the idea of early exits for adaptive inference with DNNs.
 It considers the entropy of prediction scores as the measure of confidence and sets the early exit thresholds heuristically.
-MSDNet~\citep{msdnet} is the most representative architecture-specific early exit DNN training solution, which uses maximum prediction score instead of entropy as the exit confidence measure.
-These manually defined confidence measures may be suboptimal, especially in the existence of statistical differences in prediction scores for different classes.
-Furthermore, these studies only consider the image classification task.
-Recent studies apply early exiting on NLP tasks.
-For example, PABEE~\citep{pabee} shows that the manual prediction score-based exit confidence measuring approaches may cause substantial performance drop for NLP tasks.
-Hence, PABEE proposes an early exit criterion based on the agreement among early exit classifiers, which stops the inference when the number of predictions on the same output reaches a certain patience threshold.
-However, this method may require having a high number of early exits to produce meaningful scores so that the samples can be separated with a higher resolution for the exit decision.
-Nevertheless, all these methods introduce manually defined task-specific rules, which do not include any optimization of the early exit policies in terms of scoring function and threshold computation.
+Certain studies consider maximum prediction score instead of entropy as the exit confidence measure~\cite{msdnet} on computer vision tasks.
+PABEE~\cite{pabee} proposes stopping the inference when the number of predictions on the same output reaches a certain patience threshold.
+However, this method depends on having a high number of early exits to produce meaningful scores so that the samples can be separated with a higher resolution for the exit decision.
+All these methods introduce heuristics-based rules, which do not optimize the early exit policy in terms of scoring and threshold computation.

-Some recent efforts propose other task-dependent confidence measures~\citep{mood,dynamicdda} or modifying the training objective to include exit policy learning during the training of a multi-exit DNN~\citep{epnet,learnstop}.
-EPNet~\citep{epnet} proposes to model the problem using Markov decision processes however they add an early exit classifier at each exit to increase the number of states, which is computationally unfeasible since each early exit introduces an additional computational cost during both training and inference, especially for deeper models. \citep{learnstop} proposes a variational Bayesian approach to learn when to stop predicting during training.
-Another drawback of these approaches is to require a larger number of early exits to produce meaningful scores.
-To the best of our knowledge, EENet is the first to learn optimal early exit policies independent of the multi-exit DNN training process.
+Some recent efforts propose task-dependent confidence measures~\cite{mood,dynamicdda} or modifying the training objective to include exit policy learning during the training of the multi-exit DNN~\cite{epnet,learnstop}.
+EPNet~\cite{epnet} proposes using Markov decision processes however, they add an early exit classifier at each exit to increase the number of states, which is computationally unfeasible since each early exit introduces an additional computational cost during both training and inference.
+MAML-stop~\cite{learnstop} proposes a variational Bayesian approach to learning when to stop predicting during training.
+The major drawback of these approaches is the requirement of training the full model for every different budget value since the optimization of early exiting behavior is integrated into the DNN training phase.